Ascent of Manaslu Peak (8156m), Nepal, with a helicopter to/from Base Camp. Full service. High-altitude Sherpa - for each member

 Experienced expedition leader (Everest summiter) from "7 Summits Club"

-High-altitude porters (Sherpas) - 1 for 1 member and 0.5 sherpas for common equipment
+High-altitude porters (Sherpas) - 1 for 1 member

 -Nepalese liaison officer